 A Christmas present for every forest worker?

 You can only ask your manager or boss – right?
 After all, you really deserve it after the year you’ve just been through.
-They say the feeling you experience when flying the Jetson ONE through the forest is unreal.
-The excitement and thrills are phenomenal, far more incredible than what you’ve seen in sci-fi Hollywood blockbusters.
-Can you think of …
+They say the feeling you experience when …

 Rehabilitating workers back into the forest

 Gisborne contractors Gavin and Chrystal Edmonds are helping forestry workers recover from drug problems and get back to work in the forest.
-Difficulties accessing rehabilitation support for workers prompted the couple, who run Stirling Logging, to start bringing workers into their own home to help them recover.
-Gavin and Chrystal say they’re motivated by a desire to help workers who …
+Difficulties accessing rehabilitation support for workers prompted the …

 Mobile harbour cranes for Eastland Port